RevenueCat/purchases-android/migrations/v6-MIGRATION.md

 ### Removed APIs

-This APIs were deprecated in V5 and are now being removed in V6.
+These APIs were deprecated in V5 and are now being removed in V6.

 | Removed APIs                                                                                                          |
 |-----------------------------------------------------------------------------------------------------------------------|